Bed hangings: Continental bed hangings

 In Italy, embroidered bed hangings had been made in Palermo since the 12th century.
 Professional workers embroidered padded gold threads on velvet or satin, used braid-outlined appliqué, sometimes with silk embroidery for use as furnishings such as valences.
 In the second half of the 17th century, lighter domestic embroidered work became more colorful, freer, and naturalistic.

 In 1512, Bona Sforza of Aragon married King Zygmunt I of Poland.
 As part of her trousseau, she brought a four poster marriage bed with 23 hangings attached to the canopy.
 One of the most expensive "was made of silver material with a gold border, woven with the stylized inflorescence of artichokes."

+When Dorothy Sidney, Countess of Leicester, was in Paris in 1639 as the wife the English ambassador, she was involved in commissioning bed hangings and furnishings provided for Thomas Wentworth, 1st Earl of Strafford as Lord Deputy of Ireland.
+She recommended that Ralph Grynder's workshop in London supply the woodwork of the beds and the matching suites of chairs and stools.